Cost Tracking in PaperCut Hive and PaperCut Pocket enables admins to:

 For example, a user in the United States could print from a browser, and the print job’s metadata could show the paper size as A4 (from the metric ISO paper size system).

 PaperCut Hive and Pocket expect that an organization in the US would not have A4 in their list of paper sizes in their cost profiles.
-Therefore PaperCut Hive applies the Default (other sizes) setting to the CPPs to calculate the cost of the A4 job.
-This setting looks at the country in Regional Settings and converts the foreign paper size to the country’s equivalent default.
+Therefore, PaperCut Hive applies the Default (other sizes) setting to the CPPs to calculate the cost of the A4 job.
 This could potentially distort the financial job cost data.
+The Report equivalent paper sizes setting looks at the country in Regional Settings and converts the reported foreign paper size to the country’s equivalent default.

-The paper size conversion is on by default in Regional Settings but can be turned off.
-That’s because some organizations, such as a multinational organization or an embassy, may need to use paper sizes from both paper size systems.
-For example, you’d probably turn it off for a US 🇺🇸 embassy in a country that uses ISO paper sizes.
+The paper size conversion (the Report equivalent paper sizes setting) is on by default in Regional Settings but can be turned off.
+That’s because some organizations, such as a multinational organization or an embassy, might need to use paper sizes from both paper size systems.
+For example, you’d probably turn it off for a US 🇺🇸 embassy using Letter size if the country selected in Regional Settings uses ISO paper sizes.

 The tables below show the page conversions.